calfoy/meiyingw.github.io/_pages/about.md

 <br>

 I am a PhD candidate in Management Science with a specialization in **Organizational Behavior** at [ESADE Business School](https://www.esade.edu/en/about-us/who-we-are) in Barcelona.
+My research investigates how **social norms and norm deviations** shape key workplace decisions, particularly in negotiations and human resource decisions.
+My dissertation, for example, examines how precedents that deviate from established norms create powerful situational constraints for negotiators.
+My other research streams explore how fairness norms influence equity perceptions across genders and how conversational norms affect information sharing in negotiations.
-My research examines the psychological foundations of workplace decisions, with a focus on negotiations and managerial contexts.
-My dissertation systematically investigates how undesirable precedents shape negotiation processes and outcomes.
-In my research, I use both traditional methods (e.g., lab/online experiments and surveys) and natural language processing approaches (e.g., word embeddings and large language models).
+My methodological toolkit is versatile, using tools ranging from traditional methods (e.g., lab/online experiments and surveys) to computational linguistics tools (e.g., word embeddings and large language models).

 <br>